OWASP/owasp-mastg/docs/contributing/1_How_Can_You_Contribute.md

 ## 💬 Participate in Discussions

-Our GitHub [Discussions](https://docs.github.com/en/discussions) are the first place to go for asking questions, giving us feedback and proposing new ideas.
-If your proposal qualifies for the MASTG/MASVS we'll convert it into an "Issue" (the discussion might take a while).
+Our GitHub [Discussions](https://github.com/OWASP/owasp-mastg/discussions) are the first place to go to ask questions, give feedback, and propose new ideas.
+If your proposal qualifies for the MASTG/MASVS, we'll convert it into an "Issue" (the discussion might take a while).

 ## 🎯 Create Issues

-You can create [Issues](https://github.com/OWASP/owasp-masvs/issues "MASVS Issues") first for missing requirements, content or errors so that it can be discussed **before** creating a PR.
+Before creating a PR, first create an [Issue](https://github.com/OWASP/owasp-masvs/issues "MASVS Issues") to be discussed for missing requirements, content or errors.

-- In order to avoid conflicts that several people are working on the same issue without knowing it, the issue will be assigned to one or more people by the project leaders.
+- To avoid multiple people duplicating effort on the same issue, project leaders will assign it to only a few that will own it.
-- Explain what you think is missing in the issue, including references (if available) and give a suggestion as to where it could be added.
+- Explain what you think is missing in the issue, including references (if available) and suggest where it could be added.

 ## 📝 Open a Pull Request